DATA-606-FALL-2022/data606_venkata/draft_proposal.md

 1. Logistic regression
 2. Random Forest
 3. Decision Tree

+Depending on the type of classification, clustering, and regression, I would like to create various statistics and visualizations, such as accuracy, confusion matrix and ROC curve.
+I would then choose the model that best fits the data according to its performance, recall, and accuracy.

 ## EXPECTED OUTCOME:
  - Based on this ML model results we can predict which type of crashes are occurring.